MBODM/SimpleLocalization/README.md

 2. Add a folder named "Resources" to your project.
 Hint: This is the default, but the middleware has also a method overload, allowing you to specify name and path of the folder.

 3. Add an empty class to that folder.
 Also add ".resx" files to that folder.
 They must have the same name as the class.
 This is a requirement of ASP.NET Core localization.
 The name is up to you.
-As example, we use "SharedResources" as name here, and we add the class and 2 resource files, for english and german languages:
+As example, we use "SharedResources" as name here, to add the class and 2 resource files, for english and german languages:
     - SharedResources.cs
     - SharedResources.en.resx
     - SharedResources.de.resx